-The Russian Defence Ministry said its aircraft had not carried out the attack.
+The Russian Defence Ministry, whose forces are backing Assad, said its aircraft had not carried out the attack.
 The UN Security Council was expected to meet on Wednesday to discuss the incident.

-Reuters photographs showed people breathing through oxygen masks and wearing protection suits, while others carried the bodies of dead children, and corpses wrapped in blankets lined up on the ground.
+Reuters photographs showed people breathing through oxygen masks and wearing protection suits, while others carried the bodies of dead children.
+Corpses wrapped in blankets were lined up on the ground.